-A.Resp-Appl Treatment of User Data
+A.Resp-Appl Treatment of user data of the Composite TOE

-All User Data are owned by Security IC Embedded Software.
-Therefore, it must be assumed that security relevant User Data (especially cryptographic keys) are treated by the Security IC Embedded Software as defined for its specific application context.
+All user data of the Composite TOE are owned by Security IC Embedded Software.
+Therefore, it must be assumed that security relevant user data of the Composite TOE (especially cryptographic keys) are treated by the Security IC Embedded Software as defined for its specific application context.

-- The application context specifies how the User Data shall be handled and protected.
+- The application context specifies how the user data of the Composite TOE shall be handled and protected.
 The evaluation of the Security IC according to this Security Target is conducted on generalized application context.
 The concrete requirements for the Security IC Embedded Software shall be defined in the Protection Profile respective Security Target for the Security IC Embedded Software.
-The Security IC cannot prevent any compromise or modification of User Data by malicious Security IC Embedded Software.
-The assumption A.Resp-Appl ensures that the Security IC Embedded Software follows the security rules of the application context. - The developer of the Smartcard Embedded Software must ensure the appropriate "Usage of Keydependent Functions (A.Key-Function)" while developing this software in Phase 1 as specified below.
+The Security IC cannot prevent any compromise or modification of user data of the Composite TOE by malicious Security IC Embedded Software. - The developer of the Smartcard Embedded Software must ensure the appropriate "Usage of Keydependent Functions (A.Key-Function)" while developing this software in Phase 1 as specified below.